Reducing restrictive practice through least coercive care

 Reducing restrictive practice oversight group (RPOG)

-• develop a shared understanding of definitions of different types of restrictive interventions including psychological restraint and coercion.
+- supporting systems to identify different types of restrictive practices and consider their impact by understanding definitions of different types of restrictive interventions including psychological restraint and coercion.

 Independent Care (Education) and Treatment Reviews (IC(E)TR)

-Phase two of IC(E)TRs was completed in March 2023.
-The IC(E)TR oversight panel, chaired by Baroness Hollins, has monitored the progress of IC(E)TRs during phase two and their final report and recommendations, including the government’s response can be read here: Independent care (education) and treatment reviews: final report, 2023 – GOV.UK (www.gov.uk).
+The IC(E)TR oversight panel, which was chaired by Baroness Hollins, produced a final report and recommendations which can be read here Independent care (education) and treatment reviews: final report, 2023 – GOV.UK (www.gov.uk).

 HOPE(S)

-The clinical model was developed by Mersey Care NHS Foundation Trust to reduce the use of long term segregation sometimes experienced by autistic adults, adults with a learning disability and children and young people when in hospital.
-Sixteen specialist practitioners have been recruited to deliver this important programme.
+The HOPE(S) model is a human rights-based approach which was developed by Mersey Care NHS Foundation Trust to reduce the use of long term segregation that is sometimes experienced by autistic adults, adults with a learning disability and children and young people when in mental health hospital.

 Reducing restrictive practice resources